Explore Jobs

 Average Annual Salary: $72,000

-Job Outlook: Psychologist jobs are projected to grow 6% through 2030, according to the BLS
+Job Outlook: Psychologist positions are projected to grow by 6% through 2030, according to the BLS.

-Psychologists must have a four-year degree in psychology, plus two years in a post-graduate master’s degree or three-year clinical doctorate.
+Psychologists typically hold a four-year degree in psychology followed by a master’s degree or a clinical doctorate.

 Find Psychologist jobs near me